21 best bedroom paint colors for a restful and serene decor

 It is a myth often told that dark colors make a room feel smaller, but deeper shades can be suited to small rooms such as bedrooms to create a cocooning sense of coziness – making a virtue of its darkness.

-"Blue is the new black," says Martin Waller, Founder of design company Andrew Martin (opens in new tab).
-"The boldness and warmth found in blue will continue to be prominent in our homes throughout 2022."
+"Blue is the new black," says Martin Waller, Founder of design company Andrew Martin.
+"The boldness and warmth found in blue will continue to be prominent in our homes throughout 2023."

 Vagg Matt Emulsion, £53.65 for 2.5L (UK only): A cool, deep blue for creating a cocooning feel in the bedroom from this Swedish brand.
 With grey undertones, it makes the perfect background for creamy whites and dark wood furniture.
 Eco-friendly and ultra-high quality, when the surface is dry it feels like the finest velvet.